WELCOME TO ST. MARTIN MONASTERY !

 Like many of us today, St. Benedict, who lived about 1500 years ago, was searching for God.
 As a student in Rome, his heart yearned for a deeper relationship with God.
 He left Rome and lived in a remote cave where he could seek the God who was seeking him.
 Those days of intense prayer changed Benedict into a mature, compassionate man to whom God entrusted many followers.
 Together they formed a community in which they could support one another in their search for fulfillment in God

-Welcome from Sr. Mary Wegher, Vocation Director
+Welcome from Sr. Mary Wegher, Prioress

 Spend a weekend.
 Contact a vocation director and get acquainted.

 Become an affiliate when you're ready to begin discernment of a future with us.
 Meet and correspond with the vocation director and spend time with us occasionally.

 Move to the monastery.
 As a postulant, discover what day-to-day life on the "inside" is like.
 You may have a job or continue your education during these nine to twelve months.

 Listen, trust, and grow in the way of St. Benedict as you pray, reflect, study and work with us during a year of novitiate and see if it feels right for you.

 Give your heart, all that you have and are, to the Lord through your temporary monastic profession.
 Then through your ministry find ways to share what God has revealed to you.

 Say it's for life when you make your perpetual monastic profession after three or more years of temporary commitment.